johnstaveley/Satellite/README.md

 # HARDWARE SETUP
 In order to follow this demo project, you need the following hardware configured thus:

 - USB 2 socket (provides sufficient power for Kineis board).
-Not USB1
+Not USB1.
+Or battery capable of delivering 1Amp
 - 1x Arduino Uno WiFi v2
 - 1x Adafruit Assembled Data Logging shield for Arduino attached to SPI bus as follows:
 	- MOSI - pin 11